API

 Parameters

-completebool, default False
+completebool, default: False

 If True, export complete information about the probe, including contact_plane_axes/si_units/device_channel_indices